Firestitch/ngx-code-generator/README.md

 2. `npx nx serve api`
 3. `npm run watch:schematics`

+Manual generation of schematics if you are not watching run on every change
+1. `npm run package`

 ## Build & Publish

 Use `npm run package` for build and `npm run package:publish` for publishing your changes